Ohio Court Records

 What is Ohio Child Support?

-Child support in Ohio is a progressive financial contribution made by a parent for their child's benefit and care after the end of a marriage or relationship.
-The child support order is issued by either the local child support enforcement agency or the domestic relations court in the locality.
-Child support involves payment of a certain amount periodically to the custodial parent who has a show of support and cares for the child or children after their relationship has ended.
+Child support in Ohio is a progressive financial contribution a parent makes for their child's benefit and care after the marriage or relationship ends.
+The child support order is generally issued by either the local child support enforcement agency or the domestic relations court in the locality.
+Child support involves periodic payment of a certain amount to the custodial parent who shows support and cares for the child or children after their relationship has ended.

 What Does Child Support Cover in Ohio?